-- 1. Each grant applicant (sub recipient) must agree to abide by NEH and other applicable federal rules which are summarized on the Humanities Montana website.
-They agree once when they apply and again when they sign an award agreement.
-The award agreement specifies the amount of the award, dates that funds can be used, final report due dates and various other requirements. - Regrantees are paid 100% of their regrant award upon receipt of their signed agreement with Humanities Montana.
-If regrantees don't spend their entire award, the unused balance is reverted and reallocated for award to other applicants.
-Checks for regrants may be written on either the 5th or 20th check dispersal date. - 3.
-Payments for regrants are initiated by the office manager via production of a regrant agreement sent to the regrant project director.
+- 1. Each subrecipient must agree to abide by NEH and other applicable federal rules summarized in program guidelines and acknowledged in a formal certification letter.
+They agree once when they apply and again when they sign a subaward agreement.
+The subaward agreement specifies the award amount, the period of performance, final report due dates, and various other requirements. - 2.
+Subrecipients are paid 100% of their subaward upon receipt of their signed agreement with Humanities Montana.
+The only exception is subawards given to individuals, for which 10% of funds awarded are withheld until specific project activities have been confirmed or completed as required by the program guidelines.
+Changes to a project's scope of work or budget modifications must be approved in writing by Humanities Montana.
+If subrecipients fail to spend their entire award within the approved period of performance, they must return the remaining balance to Humanities Montana.
+Once received, unspent award funds are reverted and reallocated for award to other applicants.
+Checks for subawards are processed weekly. - 3.
+Payments for subawards are initiated by the fiscal director via production of a subaward agreement sent by the grant director.
 When that signed agreement is returned, the procedures to generate the check are the same as any other claim. - 4.
-Regrantees no longer need to provide us copies of their documentation for expenses and cost-share.
+Sub recipients are not required to provide copies of their documentation for expenses and cost-share.
 However, they are required to retain this documentation for three years for possible audit by Humanities Montana, Humanities Montana's Auditor, or the NEH Inspector General.